ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

   identify the devices and/or a device to identify TAMs or Trusted Components.
   The TAM SHOULD set an expiration time for each token and MUST ignore any messages with expired tokens.
-  The TAM MUST expire the token value after receiving the first response from the device and ignore any subsequent messages that have the same token value.
+  The TAM MUST expire the token value after receiving the first response containing the token value and ignore any subsequent messages that have the same token value.

 data-item-requested